flowdev/comb/error_handling.md

 ##### happy:
 Normal parsing discovering and reporting errors
 (with `State.NewError` or `State.ErrorAgain` for cached results). \
-The error will be recognized by the immediate parent branch parser.
+The error will be witnessed by the immediate parent branch parser.

+If we happen to handle an error and hit a `NoWayBack` parser then we will be very happy to clean up. \
+This means we were able to handle the error by modifying the input and didn't have to use any `Resolverer`.

 ##### error:
 An error was found but might be mitigated by backtracking and the `FirstSuccessful` parser.
-In this mode the parser goes back to find last `NoWayBack` parser.
+In this mode the parser goes back to find last `NoWayBack` parser or trying later alternatives in the `FirstSuccessful` parser.

-That might be hidden deep in a sub-parser that is earlier in sequence but not on the Go call stack anymore.
+The previous `NoWayBack` parser might be hidden deep in a sub-parser that is earlier in sequence but not on the Go call stack anymore.

 So in this mode all parsers that use sub-parsers in sequence have to use them in reverse order to find the right `NoWayBack`. \
 Funnily this also applies to parsers that use the *same* sub-parser multiple times.
 So if the second time the sub-parser was used, failed then it might very well be that the first (successful) time it applied a `NoWayBack` parser.
-At that would be the right one to find. \
+And that would be the right one to find.

 Only the `FirstSuccessful` parser (not as parent parser but as sibling this time) is different.
 It has to find the first successful sub-parser and its `NoWayBack` again. \
-As parent parser it can just return if the `NoWayBack` mark has been set.
+As parent parser it can just return.

 ##### handle:
 We now know that the error found has to be handled.
-We find the exact position and parser again by simply parsing one more time in the new mode.
+We find the exact position and witness parser again by simply parsing one more time (forward) in the new mode (possibly omitting any semantics).

-##### record:
-The error has been found again.
-Now we record all parsers on the happy path from the erroring one to the next safe point (`NoWayBack`).
-In general the input doesn't matter in this mode and nothing is looked at or consumed.
-The **record** mode and friends exist so we don't have to parse from far back again and again.
-Because we would have to find a common ancestor of the erroring parser and the recovering `NoWayBack` parser.
-We want to try parsing a couple of times with some input deleted and the waste would add up.

-##### collect:
-This is really a sub-mode of **record**.
-It's used by the `FirstSuccessful` parser to see if all of its sub-parsers contain a `NoWayBack` parser.
-In general the input doesn't matter in this mode and nothing is looked at or consumed.

-This mode might not be necessary because we might add a method to the parser interface to know this in advance.
+The witness parser should
+1. modify the input (respecting `maxDel`),
+2. switch to **happy** mode and
+3. parse again (possibly omitting the failing parser).

-##### play:
+##### rewind:
-In this mode the recorded parsers are executed up to the first `NoWayBack` parser whose sub-parser is successful.
-Or the `Recoverer` with minimal waste is found.

-Normal parsing should be done in this mode and input should be consumed.
-But semantics might be missing, but we try to minimize it.
-Since the whole recording is often played multiple times the semantics shouldn't have side effects.
+We failed again and have to try again with more deletion or without using the parser that failed originally.

+So we have to go backward similar to the **error** mode.
+But with the distinction that we aren't looking for a `NoWayBack` parser before the error position, but instead for the immediate parent branch parser of the failing leaf parser that witnessed the error.

-##### choose:
+##### escape:
-This is really a sub-mode of **play**.
-It's used by the `FirstSuccessful` parser to find the sub-parser with minimal waste by its `Recoverer`.
-If multiple sub-parsers have the same minimal waste, the first of them will be chosen.
-As in **play** mode no actual parsing is to be done in this mode and no input should be consumed.
+All deletion of input and inserting of good input didn't help.
+Now we are out of options and can just escape this using a `Resolverer`.

+So we find the best (least waste) `Resolverer` and its `NoWayBack` parser executes it and finally cleans up and switches back to **happy** mode.

 ### Relationships Between Modes